 What happens if I have to give evidence?

-All witnesses will give their evidence in court.
-The usual way is to stand in the witness box in full view of the court, take an oath (or ‘affirmation’) that you are telling the truth and answer questions.
+The usual way of giving evidence is to stand in the witness box in full view of the court, take an oath (or ‘affirmation’) that you are telling the truth and answer questions.